aricasas/BEARR/README.md

 ![](img/get_100pct_throughput.png)

-In this experiment we compare the throughput of the get operation when using binary search vs. B-tree search when doing a point query to an SST.
+In this experiment, we compare the throughput of the get operation when using binary search vs. B-tree search when doing a point query to an SST.
 We also compare how enabling Monkey affects the get throughput.
 This is the only experiment where we disable Monkey on the database.
-We also test when performing get operations where 0% are to keys that exist in the database, or 50% are to keys that exist, or 100% are to keys that exist.
+We also test the performance of get operations where 0% are to keys that exist in the database, or 50% are to keys that exist, or 100% are to keys that exist.

-At 0% success for get operations, using Monkey is noticeably faster since this test relis more on avoiding I/O from false positive filter queries.
+At 0% success for get operations, using Monkey is noticeably faster since this test relies more on avoiding I/O from false positive filter queries.
 Binary search is last, but the difference isn't as big as in the other graphs.
-This is because there is less point queries to the SSTs as it can skip them using the filters, so the binary search doesn't slow it down as much.
+This is because there are fewer point queries to the SSTs, as it can skip them using the filters, so the binary search doesn't slow it down as much.

 At 50% and 100% success for get operations, binary search is a lot slower than B-tree search.
 And everything is slower than at 0% success.
-In here, most get operations will result in I/O so the binary search algorithm is a lot slower.
-As we can see from the spiky structure of the graphs, the throughput on gets is affected by how many and how big the SSTs are, but overal remains approximately constant as database size grows.
+In here, most get operations will result in I/O, so the binary search algorithm is a lot slower.
+As we can see from the spiky structure of the graphs, the throughput on gets is affected by how many and how big the SSTs are, but overall remains approximately constant as the database size grows.

 ### Concurrency